swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 // explicit-member-expression  ->  postfix-expression  .  identifier  generic-parameter-clause[opt]
 ```

-There is no change in the grammar of Swift since a "generic-argument-clause" after the protocol name is grammarwise allowed.
+There is no change in the grammar of Swift since a "generic-argument-clause" after the protocol name is grammatically allowed.

 ## Impact on existing code

-Describe the impact this change will have on existing code.
+Describe the impact **that** this change will have on existing code.
 Will some
 Swift applications stop compiling due to this change?
 Will applications still
 compile but produce different behavior than they used to?
 Is it
 possible to migrate existing Swift code to use a new feature or API